mooseyscountrygarden.com » Rose Garden « Garden Roses | Climbing Roses »

 Sharifa Asma David Austin rose

-David Austin Roses need no introduction.
-Like many other gardeners I have become totally captivated by the old-fashioned look of these beautiful roses.
+David Austin's English Roses need no introduction.
+Like many other gardeners I've become totally captivated by the old-fashioned look of these beautiful roses.
+I love them!

-At one eager and early stage at Mooseys I thought I would try and have a complete collection - one of every David Austin rose ever introduced into New Zealand.
-I've since regained some moderation, but I'm always on the look out for new varieties.
+At one eager, early stage at Mooseys I thought I'd try and have a complete collection - every one ever introduced into New Zealand.
+I've since learned moderation, but I'm always on the lookout for new varieties.

-Some of the David Austin roses grow tall in New Zealand gardens - so I often plant them against a fence, or some other support.
-Some have failed me (like the fragile Heritage, which has never been healthy), while others like Graham Thomas reward me by huge clusters of beautiful flowers throughout the summer.
+Some David Austin roses grow tall in New Zealand gardens, so I often plant them against a fence, or some other support.
+Some older varieties have sadly failed me (like the fragile Heritage) while others like Graham Thomas grow beautifully.

 Glamis Castle RoseGlamis Castle Rose...